|

 I like to keep you interested, she said.

-body and down her limbs, driving out the last of the cold and
+cleansing glow travel through her body, driving out the last of

-lifting some of her exhaustion.
+the cold from her limbs and lifting some of her exhaustion.
+If

 She stripped off her damp clothes and climbed into the scented